DAPD: Dependency-Aware Parallel Decoding via Attention for Diffusion LLMs: Conclusion

 \section{Conclusion}

-We propose Dependency-Aware Parallel Decoding (DAPD) for dLLMs, a training-free method that leverages self-attention to account for inter-token dependencies beyond marginal confidence.
-DAPD builds an attention-induced Markov Random Field at each step, estimates node degrees from attention aggregates, and selects an independent set via a greedy scheduler.
+We propose Dependency-Aware Parallel Decoding (DAPD), a training-free decoding method that directly targets joint--marginal mismatch in dLLM parallel decoding.
+Rather than relying only on marginal confidence, DAPD uses self-attention as a model-internal signal for estimating cross-position interactions among masked tokens.
+At each decoding step, DAPD converts these attention signals into an attention-induced dependency graph and selects an independent set of weakly coupled positions for parallel unmasking.
 Across LLaDA and Dream, DAPD improves the accuracy--steps trade-off over strong training-free baselines and shifts decoding from locally clustered behavior to globally dispersed, order-flexible generation.

+More broadly, our work suggests that self-attention can be repurposed as a lightweight dependency proxy for decoding, complementing marginal confidence with cross-position interaction information.
+This perspective reduces dLLM parallel decoding to a dynamic graph-coloring problem, where generation is guided not only by token-wise reliability but also by the evolving structure of inter-token dependencies.
+We believe this graph-based view provides a useful foundation for future parallel decoding algorithms that move beyond purely marginal token selection.